 Meal 3: Black Bean Tacos

-What we like about this meal: I’m not sure you can have a Mexican meal plan without tacos.
-And these tacos are perfect for any weeknight since they literally take less than 30 minutes to prepare.
+What I like about this meal: You can’t have a Mexican meal plan without tacos.
+And these tacos are perfect for any weeknight since they take less than 30 minutes to prepare.
 Black beans are an excellent source of folate (helps with normal functioning of red blood cells and helps with cell division), as well as an excellent source of fiber (keeps things moving through the GI system).
-And as many moms know, tacos are really great if you have picky eaters.
+And as many moms know, tacos are really great if you have selective eaters.

 Get the recipe from Cooking Classy.